Do you think it’s fun to play with fonts? It’s amazing how simply changing the type of font you use can change the entire vibe of your message.

 What if you’re not seeing some of these options?
 Try clicking either the icon right under the font selection box or the three dots near the bottom.

 Have fun customizing your text in Photoshop!
-You might need to get out your drawing hand for the really crazy stuff, but at least you can get some basic font customization with just a few clicks.
+You might need to get out of your drawing hand for the really crazy stuff, but at least you can get some basic font customization with just a few clicks.

 Check out more fun things to do with text like creating gradient text colors here!About Cara Koch